landing-ai/vision-agent/examples/chat/README.md

 ## Layout
 The are two columns, left and right, each with two tabs.

-`Chat` the left column first tab is where you can chat with Vision Agent.
+`Chat` the left column first tab is where you can chat with VisionAgent.
 It can answer your questions and execute python code on your behalf.
 Note if you ask it to generate vision code it may take awhile to run.

-`Code Execution Logs` the left column second tab is where you will see intermediate logs when Vision Agent is generating vision code.
+`Code Execution Logs` the left column second tab is where you will see intermediate logs when VisionAgent is generating vision code.
 Because code generation can take some time, you can monitor this tab to see what the agent is doing.

 `File Browser` the right column first tab is where you can see the files in your